KxSystems/docs-v1/docs/ref/doth.md

 Syntax: `.h.htc[x;y]`

-Where `x` is the HTML element as a synbol atom, and `y` is the contet of the node as a string, returs as a astring the HTML node.
+Where `x` is the HTML element as a symbol atom, and `y` is the content of the node as a string, returns as a string the HTML node.
 ```q
 q).h.htc[`tag;"value"]
 "<tag>value</tag>"